-- 2.9.1 It is essential that the Code of Conduct is publicised and that the public, Council employees and our partners are aware of the Code and how they should pursue a complaint. - 2.9.2 Responsibility for promulgating the Code of Conduct nationally rests with the Standards Board and, judging by the several thousand complaints that they have received, I do not believe that there is any lack of awareness or information about ethical standards or how to make a complaint. - 2.9.3 The Code of Conduct is a part of the Council's Constitution and can be accessed via the internet.
+- 2.9.1 It is essential that the Code of Conduct is publicised and that the public, Council employees and our partners are aware of the Code and how they should pursue a complaint. - 2.9.2 Responsibility for promulgating the Code of Conduct nationally rests with the Standards Board and, judging by the several thousand complaints that they have received, the Monitoring Officer does not believe that there is any lack of awareness or information about ethical standards or how to make a complaint. - 2.9.3 The Code of Conduct is a part of the Council's Constitution and can be accessed via the internet.
 Alternatively, a hard copy is available for public access in Democratic Services in the Council House. - 2.9.4 In January/February 2004, we published a half-page article on the Code of Conduct within "Dudley Matters" which is our in-house magazine that is sent to all employees.
-Furthermore, in March 2004, I did a presentation of the Code to the Management Forum which is attended by about 200 of the senior managers within the Council. - 2.9.5 In March 2004, I was invited to submit a report on the Code to a meeting of the Dudley Community Strategic Partnership which is attended by our key partners in the public, private and voluntary sectors.
-I attended the meeting personally and was asked a number of questions about the operation of the Code. - 2.9.6 During the course of 2005, I will take the opportunity to publicise further updates regarding the ethical framework, principally focusing upon the arrangements for local investigations and determinations.
-Presumably, the media will express some interest in the first local determination which is due to be dealt with in your next meeting, and this will help to heighten the profile of the Code of Conduct.
+Furthermore, in March 2004, a presentation of the Code was given to the Management Forum which is attended by about 200 of the senior managers within the Council. - 2.9.5 In March 2004, the Monitoring Officer was invited to submit a report on the Code to a meeting of the Dudley Community Strategic Partnership which is attended by our key partners in the public, private and voluntary sectors.
+He

+- attended the meeting personally and was asked a number of questions about the operation of the Code. - 2.9.6 During the course of 2005, the Monitoring Officer will take the opportunity to publicise further updates regarding the ethical framework, principally focusing upon the arrangements for local investigations and determinations.
+Presumably, the media will express some interest in the first local determination which is due to be dealt within the Council shortly, and this will help to heighten the profile of the Code of Conduct.